 Just remember to keep any messages about fundraising and paid events sensitive, as you don’t know the financial situation of your contacts.

 Banding your community group together to create an online resource may sound daunting, but it doesn’t have to be!
 Your resource could be something as simple as asking members of your group to send through their favourite recipe to create a PDF recipe book that you can sell to your audience.
 A great option for schools is to involve the kids by getting them to write stories or poems to make into a book to sell to parents.
 The key is finding something that’s easy to achieve, that your audience would like enough to pay for.

-Whilst we can’t be sure what 2021 has instore for us, this year has left us a lot of time for planning.
-So whether that’s holding an online workshop with your organisation to brainstorm new ideas for next year, creating a whizbang new spreadsheet to consolidate and assess your budgets, or simply putting feelers out to see what possibilities there may be, don’t underestimate the power of the time you have left in 2020, to help set you up for success in 2021.
+Whilst we can’t be sure what 2022 has in store for us, this year has left us a lot of time for planning.
+So whether that’s holding an online workshop with your organisation to brainstorm new ideas for next year, creating a whizbang new spreadsheet to consolidate and assess your budgets, or simply putting feelers out to see what possibilities there may be, don’t underestimate the power of the time you have left in 2021, to help set you up for success in 2022.

 The above tips for fundraising in 2021 are there to help get you started but remember to be kind to yourself and your fundraising goals this year.